5hubham5ingh/js-util/README.md

 1. Iterates over `scriptArgs` (QuickJS command-line arguments).
 2. Defines `p()` if `-p` flag is present.
-3. Reads `stdin` into `sin` if `-r` flag is present.
-4. Joins remaining args into a single JavaScript expression.
+3. Joins remaining args into a single JavaScript expression.
-5. Executes the expression using `std.evalScript`.
+4. Executes the expression using `std.evalScript`.

 If `-p` was used, the result is printed.
 Otherwise, output is only produced if you explicitly call `print()`.